KimTsadok/KimTsadok/README.md

 ## Projects

 ### [Zoo OOP Project](https://github.com/KimTsadok/Zoo-OOP-Project)
-An OOP driven project, based on user's data, built a system for the local zoo, with different animals and different features based on the OOP course.
+An OOP driven project, based on user's data, built a system for the local zoo, with different animals and different features, incorporating various functions and maintainability of taking care of the zoo.

 ## GitHub Stats